OGRECave/ogre-next/Docs/src/manual/compositor.md

 which means depth buffer writes may be forced to off; normals will be sourced for the GBuffer.
 And if present, a reflection texture will be used for calculating SSR (Screen Space Reflections).

+-   instanced\_stereo \[yes|no\]

+Whether to use instanced stereo, for VR rendering.
+See InstancedStereo and OpenVR samples.
+You will probably want to also set multiple viewports, at the very least viewports 0 and 1

 ### stencil {#CompositorNodesPassesStencil}